Fall 2020: Machine Learning [CS688]

 Location and Time:

-The course covers key algorithms and theory at the core of pattern recognition.
+The course covers key algorithms and theory at the core of machine learning.

 Particular emphasis will be given to the statistical learning aspects of the field.